soi-20/brains/_pages/quotes.md

 Risk is always proportionate to reward.
 The way to get really big returns is to do things that seem crazy, like starting a new search engine in 1998, or turning down a billion dollar acquisition offer.

 This has traditionally been a problem in venture funding.
 Founders and investors have different attitudes to risk.
 Knowing that risk is on average proportionate to reward, investors like risky strategies, while founders, who don't have a big enough sample size to care what's true on average, tend to be more conservative. - **Paul Graham**

+---

+“What I like to talk to my team about is that I’m short term impatient.
+I want the small ideas that will take a week.

+And I’m longterm patient.
+I’ll listen to the big ideas that take 5 years.

+I don’t like the in between.

+So if there is a small idea.
+Get it to me.
+Get it launched in a month.
+Get it launched in two weeks.
+I’ll take that.
+I’ll also take the big long terms bets.

+Don’t come to me with anything in between.”-**Dara Khosrowshahi**

+# Network Effect

+The existence of a durable network effect can overcome a lot of potential flaws in a product or business, and conversely the absence of network effects cannot be solved by features or clever customer acquisition strategies.-**Mitch Lasky**

 # Learning